-Battery technology based on Lithium Ion Polymer (Li-Po) has made it possible to create many new types of drones.
+Battery technology based on Lithium-Ion Polymer (Li-Po) has made it possible to create many new types of drones.
 The batteries are compact, relatively lightweight and able to contain surprisingly much energy.
 You should know a bit about batteries before you start using them.

 In connection to flight time, another important element is the charging time, which is typically desired to be as low as possible.
 The charging time of a drone can reach anywhere from 30 minutes to 2 hours.

-The greater range the drone is given, the farther it is able to travel.
+The greater the range the drone is given, the farther it is able to travel.
 The range will usually be between 50-200 meters.
 Professional drones tend to span for several miles.
-With a longer span, there is greater opportunities for the drone.
+With a longer span, there are greater opportunities for the drone.

-Although in some cases, it may be a better advantage to purchase a drone without camera and apply a high performance camera on it yourself e.g. GoPro.
+Although in some cases, it may be a better advantage to purchase a drone without the camera and apply a high-performance camera on it yourself e.g. GoPro.
 Most drones are equipped with a camera, and it really adds something more to the whole ‘drone experience’.
 With a camera, you can capture the greatest moments and use the footage to create videos or slideshows.

 Sensors are typically found on the more expensive drones.
 Sensors like GPS allow broader functions.
 Some drones like the Phantom 4 Professional, come with different sets of sensors.

 The stability of a drone is very important.
-For example if the operator of the drone would like to take a quality picture of something outdoors, the operator will need to have a stable drone that will not be affected by small winds or interferences.
+For example, if the operator of the drone would like to take a quality picture of something outdoors, the operator will need to have a stable drone that will not be affected by small winds or interferences.

 With more stability, the drone will have better control and less risk of damage from bad weather conditions.

 Another thing to consider is the remote control in which the drones (most drones) are controlled.
 They come with different shapes and functions and one might be easier to learn than another.